The Coastal Empire Habitat for Humanity is a volunteer-driven organization. We welcome people from all walks of life to join us

 dream of homeownership.

 Volunteers are vital to the mission of the Coastal Empire Habitat for Humanity.
-In 2010, over 973 volunteers contributed
+Since 2010, over 973 volunteers contributed

-over 5,838 hours on Habitat Savannah's construction sites.
-Over 1,030 volunteers contributed over 7,210 hours at ReStore
+over 5,838 hours on Habitat Savannah's construction sites and over 3,000 volunteers contributed over 14,000 hours at ReStore

 Savannah.
 These numbers are staggering.
 Without an army of volunteers we could not build homes and continue to make

 them affordable for our homeowners.
 Volunteers are drawn to Habitat Savannah's mission of building simple, decent and

 affordable homes from all over the country as well as from right here in the Coastal Empire.
 Thank you to the young and

 the not-so-young who have selflessly given of their time and talent to build a better life for your neighbors.

 Learn more about our volunteering opportunities.

 Community support is vital to maintaining the Coastal Empire Habitat for Humanity's mission of eliminating poverty housing.
 To reach